-- This animal’s large size may be related to the, so called, Bergmann’s rule (warm-blooded animals of the same or similar species are larger in colder climate).
+- This animal’s large size may be related to the, so-called, Bergmann’s rule (warm-blooded animals of the same or similar species are larger in a colder climate).

 - This species’ conservation status is ‘vulnerable’.
 These birds are protected by the law, being almost a national treasure in Japan.

-- The reason for the ecological threats is disappearing of its habitat, caused by industrial pollution and overfishing, which significantly diminishes the amount of available food.
+- The threats are caused by habitat loss due to industrial pollution and overfishing, which clearly reduces the amount of food available.

 Steller’s sea eagle on video